Image without description

 Conclusion

-Adding a React bundle to the library made it more universal.
-The library can now be used in React projects and MDX environments.
+Adding a React bundle to the library makes it more universal.
+The library can then be used in React projects and MDX environments.

 Nested CSS, Container queries, CSS Layers, etc., the list of CSS improvement in the last six years is long.
 This improves the Developer Experience.
 CSS Layers for example, are clearly visible in the development tools of a modern browser.
 A major improvement over guessing the specificity of a selector in the old days.